kgisl/pythonFDP/manual/lab6-kgashok.py.md

 3. For Point 2, refactor the code that you have written using a ternary operator.

+4. Write the recursive version for finding the maximum value in a list.

 ## Bonus 1
 4. Suppose the user wanted the freedom not to be restricted to a maximum of 10 numbers, what change would you do to the code?